edadma/human-tester/README.md

 ## Question/Answer Templates

 The framework uses string templating to make it convenient to have it be able to generate a large number of appropriate question/answer pairs without having to individually add every particular question/answer pair.
 We will use the above example code and output to discuss question/answer templates.
 A question that the tester can ask has three components: the question itself, a list of constraints, and the answer to the question.

-In the example above, a question
+In the example above, a question is added where the question itself is `What is the product of $a:tint, $b:tint and $c:tint?`, the constraints to be satisfied are `a < b < c, a*b*c < 50`, and the answer is `a*b*c`.

 Vector( 2, 3, 5, 7 )